Another Dimension: Or at least a "new universe", if Erik Selvig's comment in The Avengers is anything to go by.

 Bayonet Ya: Their infantry sport them on their rifles.

-Blood Knight: They grow restless when denied war, to the point where they'll attack each other.
+Blood Knight: They grow restless when denied war.
 The tactical problems with this are summed up in a deleted scene:

 Frickin' Laser Beams: Two varieties.
 One is fired from a thin spear/rifle used by Chitauri foot soldiers.
 The other is a powerful Arm Cannon that's mounted on Chitauri commanders and units riding in hovercraft.
 Both fire blue colored beams.